 Since the temperature and environment are not ideal you will rarely find roof repairs being done in winter.
 After all, it’s dangerous to work on an icy roof.
 Unfortunately, this does not mean that roofs don’t get damaged.
 There is still the risk of damage to your roof due to heavy snow, ice, and cold temperatures.
-If you wait until spring to call in the professionals at A&J Reliable, you will end up with even bigger problems and a much larger repair bill.
+If you wait until spring to call in the roofing companies in your area, you will end up with even bigger problems and a much larger repair bill.

 What Repairs Can Be Done in Winter?

 There are a few repairs that can be done during the winter.
 These include:

 - Repairing flashing

 We’ll take a closer look at each of these below.

 Flashing is necessary for the projections, edges, gaps, joints, intersections, valleys, and grooves in a roof structure that are at risk for water seeping through.
 Since water leaking in can result in mold, mildew, and major flooding, flashing would be your first line of defense to keep water from getting into areas that it shouldn’t.